Skip to main content

 Security

-• End-to-End Encryption — All files are encrypted on your device before upload using AES-256 and OpenPGP-based key management.
+• End-to-End Encryption — Files are AES-256-encrypted on your device before upload.
+Session keys wrapped with OpenPGP using your account-derived key pair.

 • Encrypted Sharing — Share files with password protection, expiration dates, and the ability to revoke access at any time.

-• Version History — Paid plans keep up to 200 versions of each file for up to 10 years, letting you recover from accidental changes or deletions.
+• Version History — Paid plans keep up to 200 versions of each file for up to 10 years.

 • Two-Factor Authentication — Secure your account with TOTP-based 2FA.
-Proton also offers its own authenticator app for convenience.
+Proton offers its own authenticator app.

-• Proton Sentinel — Advanced account security program that uses AI and human analysts to detect and block unauthorized access attempts.
+• Proton Sentinel — Advanced account security program using AI and human analysts to detect unauthorized access attempts.

 Productivity

-• Proton Docs — A fully encrypted document editor built into Drive.
-Create, edit, and collaborate on documents without leaving the Proton ecosystem.
+• Proton Docs — Fully encrypted document editor built into Drive.

-• Proton Sheets — Encrypted spreadsheet editor for basic data organization, budgets, and lists — all with zero-access encryption.
+• Proton Sheets — Encrypted spreadsheet editor for basic data organization.

 Sharing

-• Password-Protected Links — Add a password to any shared link so only authorized recipients can access the file.
+• Password-Protected Links — Add a password to any shared link.

-• Permission Controls — Choose whether recipients can view, edit, or download shared files with granular permission settings.
+• Permission Controls — View, edit, or download granular permissions.

 Proton Drive vs. Competitors